Mintbase/Grants-Program/rfps/identity-directory.md

 #### Default Plugins

-- `basic info`: a column with basic information about an account, similar to the sidebar on Polkadot JS Apps UI.
+- `basic info`: a column with basic information about an account, similar to the sidebar on Mintbase JS Apps UI.
 Should discern between registrars - it should list each registrar who verified this identity and the verification level they gave (i.e. KnownGood vs KnownBad etc.)
 - `governance`: a column listing all of an account's governance activity like votes, proposals, marking the times when the account was a council member, etc. It should resemble a vertical timeline, with related events referencing each other, quoted-tweet style.
 Events should be linkable as decribed above, i.e. `governance@477723`.
 The column should **clearly** mark when a user was a council member but failed to uphold their duties, i.e. there was a motion but the user did not vote, and other interesting info (i.e. the user did not do ANYTHING the council can do while being a council member).
 - `treasury`: a history of an account's interactions with the treasury - tip proposals and endorsements, treasury proposals and grant wins, votes on TP motions if user was council at the time (and clear marks if the user FAILED to vote on a TP motion during his activity as councilor).
 - `validator`: showing the history/summary of the account's participation in securing the network